Best Indian Poker Sites – Online Guide

 It’s easier to call a raised bet with a bad hand in PL than in NL, when you know that there is a limited amount you will spend – but there will also be more semi-bad bets that way.

 A cash game is not a version of poker, but a specific game format.
 In cash games, you simply choose a table where a seat is available.
 Then you decide how much money you want to bring to the table.

 In cash games, you are not allowed to put some of your winnings aside and continue to play with other funds.
-The intention of this game format is to give players who have lost their money a chance to win it back, as long as the winning players remains at the table.
+The intention of this game format is to give players who have lost their money a chance to win it back, as long as the winning players remain at the table.